U.S. jobs, services sector data point to growth rebound

 Thursday's claims report showed the number of people still receiving benefits after an initial week of aid fell 6,000 to 2.42 million in the week ended March 14.

-"The sustained low reading on continuing claims suggests the trend to a tighter labour market remains intact," said John Ryding, chief economist at RDQ Economics in New York.
+"The sustained low reading on continuing claims suggests the trend to a tighter labor market remains intact," said John Ryding, chief economist at RDQ Economics in New York.

 The so-called continuing claims covered the period during which the government surveyed households for March's unemployment rate.